Haplogroup O-M119

 In human genetics, Haplogroup O-M119 is a Y-chromosome DNA haplogroup.
 Haplogroup O-M119 is a descendant branch of haplogroup O-F265 also known as O1a, one of two extant primary subclades of Haplogroup O-M175.
 The same clade previously has been labeled as O-MSY2.2.

 Origins

-The Haplogroup O-M119 branch is believed to have evolved during the Late Pleistocene (Upper Paleolithic) in China mainland.
+The Haplogroup O-M119 branch is believed to have evolved during the Late Pleistocene (Upper Paleolithic) in mainland China.